tradingstrategy-ai/docs/source/glossary.rst

         - :term:`OHLCV` - market and price data type

+        - :term:`Zstd`

     PyArrow

         PyArrow is Python API for :term:`Arrow` library.

         PyArrow is an open-source Python library that provides a fast, efficient way to process and analyse large :term:`datasets <dataset>`, especially those in Apache Arrow format.
 It is used for handling columnar and/or chunked data in memory, including reading and writing data from/to disk and interprocess communication.
-PyArrow also provides a rich set of data structures and algorithms for working with arrays, tables, and data frames, as well as support for various data formats such as :term`Parquet`, Avro, ORC, and others.
+PyArrow also provides a rich set of data structures and algorithms for working with arrays, tables, and data frames, as well as support for various data formats such as :term:`Parquet`, Avro, ORC, and others.
 The library is designed to be highly performant and can be used in a variety of applications, including data science, machine learning, and data engineering.

         `More information <https://arrow.apache.org/docs/python/>`__.